DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 **11 - 2025-10-21**
 - add 2 more task routes using the EndsWith pattern
 - release external contacts to test and prod.
 RegEx: `/projects/{project_id}external-contacts/*`
+- service support users to dev, feature flagged in test/prod using a BeginsWith pattern.
+Route: `/service-support/users/*`

 **10 - 2025-10-06**
 - add notes to test and prod environments using a regex match.
 RegEx: `^projects/[^/]+/(?:(?:notes)(?:/.*)?)$`